aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 2/readme.md

 - y is the true distribution (one-hot encoded vector of the actual class).
 - $\hat{y}$ the predicted distribution (output of the softmax layer).

+3. **Backpropagation and Optimization:**

+- After computing the loss, the network adjusts its weights and biases using backpropagation and an optimization algorithm (like stochastic gradient descent) to minimize the loss function.
+- Backpropagation involves calculating the gradients of the loss function with respect to each parameter in the network and updating the parameters in the direction that reduces the loss.